legluondunet/MyLittleLutrisScripts/Tomb Raider III - Adventures of Lara Croft/README.md

 ### Description:
 "Tomb Raider III - Adventures of Lara Croft" provided by Steam using TOMB3 open source project and dgVoodoo2
 ### Technical notes:
-- You have to install "Tomb Raider III" on Steam before to launch this script installer.
+- You have to install "Tomb Raider III" on Steam before to launch this script installer
 - TR3 has insufficient controller support, I invite you to use a keymapper.
-You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
+You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder
 ### Credits:
 - TOMB3: https://github.com/Trxyebeep/tomb3
 - dgVoodoo2: http://www.dege.freeweb.hu